Tamsin Edwards: Research and career

 Edwards joined the Open University as a lecturer, working in the Palaeoenvironmental Change team.
 She uses computer models to predict and study climate change, with a particular interest in the impact on sea level rise of changes in the Antarctic ice sheet.
 She studied how a glacier's grounding line (the point at which is separates from a continent's bedrock and floats into the sea) affects the rate of flow of glaciers, and estimated the effects of positive feedback.
 In 2017 Edwards joined King's College London as a lecturer in geography.
 She will be a lead author for Chapter 9 (Ocean, cryosphere, and sea level change) of the Sixth Assessment Report of the Intergovernmental Panel on Climate Change.

 Edwards writes a popular science blog hosted by the Public Library of Science (PLOS).
 She has written for The Guardian and contributed chapters to books about climate change.
 Working with the Met Office, Edwards created educational resources about sea level rise for the 2017 United Nations Climate Change Conference ("COP23").

 In 2014 she gave a TEDx talk at CERN, How to Love Uncertainty in Climate Science.
 After fights between climate scientists and sceptics on Twitter in 2014, Edwards was part of a dinner party discussing how they could calm the debate.
 The dinner included David Rose and Richard A. Betts, and Edwards was the only woman.
 In 2015 she was celebrated as one of twenty women "making waves" at the 2015 United Nations Climate Change Conference.
 She won the 2016 British Science Association Charles Lyell Award for Environmental Sciences.
 She discussed how computer models can be used to predict ice sheet collapse and how to communicate uncertainty.
 In 2017 she was profiled in the HuffPost Australia's Breaking The Ice series.
 She is a speaker at the 2018 Bluedot Festival.

 Edwards has acted as a scientific consultant for the BBC.
 She was a consultant on the BBC's Climate Change by Numbers, which won an American Association for the Advancement of Science award for Science Journalism, and a 2015 award for "Best Presentation of Science in an Environment Issue" from EuroPAWS.
 She has appeared on BBC Radio 4 and BBC World Service.

 She was awarded the 2020 Climate Science Communications Award by the Royal Meteorological Society.

 On 28 January 2021, Edwards took part in a panel event of international experts called Climate Change: Why should we care?, organised by the Science Museum Group.

+In July 2023, at the Bluedot Festival, Edwards announced she has become a Professor at King’s College.